WillMuzyka/TMdbAPI/README.md

 2. Run the command `yarn` or `npm install` to install all the required packages listed on the file *`package.json`*.

-3. Set the environmental variables that suits your setup.
-An example can be found at the root directory of this project.
+3. Set the environment variables that suits your setup.
+An example can be found at the root directory of this project and more information can be found on section "Variables".

 4. The backend consumes a Postgres Database, so you will need have them running.
 I used docker, but feel free to use any other service.
 The configurations for the databases can be found at `ormconfig.json`.